Smart Grid Ireland 2025 Innovation Conference Speakers

 Fergus O’Toole is the Manager for Active Customers and Smart Metering at the Commission for Regulation of Utilities.
 Fergus is responsible for the implementation of aspects of EU Directives in relation to Active Customers and Energy Communities as well as new market services, including energy sharing.
 Fergus has over 15 years’ experience in retail energy markets, managing customer protection frameworks and competition as well as having spent four years as Deputy Director for Consumer Protection in the CCPC.

-Gerry Noone - Manager - ESB
+Gerry Noone - Flexibility Business Development Manager, DMSO Design Team - ESB Networks

 Gloria Callinan - Project Support Officer Sustainable Energy Skills - Technological University of the Shannon